hashicorp/packer/website/source/docs/post-processors/atlas.html.md

 The Atlas post-processor uploads artifacts from your packer builds to Atlas for hosting.
-Artifacts hosted in Atlas are automatically made available for use with Vagrant and Terraform, and Atlas provides additional features for managing versions and releases.
+Artifacts hosted in Atlas are automatically made available for use with Terraform, and Atlas provides additional features for managing versions and releases.
 [Learn more about packer in Atlas.](https://atlas.hashicorp.com/help/packer/features)